 Awards Nights for sports clubs have a real ‘feel-good factor’ for the club as a whole where players of all ages are recognised for their participation – particularly if there has been success at some level for the club.
 Shining the spotlight on a winning underage, senior or junior team can increase commitment to the team and stimulate competition between different teams to do better the following season.

 Beyond the Awards Night and Table Quiz Night’s already mentioned, periodic social events are a great way of getting extra funds for specific purposes.
-For example, Walterstown GAA club in Meath host at regular teen disco as part of their fundraising efforts.
 Consider hosting other types of social events at the clubhouse with a specific goal in mind e.g. funds to go towards a new set of jerseys for their team.
 It’s also worth involving the players in the fundraiser gets them more invested in the success of the club off the field which can contribute to success on the field too.

 10. Organise a Sponsored Challenge / Sports Day

-Some form of group challenge (not connected to your sport) e.g. orienteering or a treasure hunt or a fundraising cycle, walk or run are other potential opportunities to involve people outside the club and broaden the circle of people contributing to the club beyond those are already involved.
+Some form of group challenge (not connected to your sport) e.g. orienteering or a duck race or a treasure hunt or a fundraising cycle, walk or run are other potential opportunities to involve people outside the club and broaden the circle of people contributing to the club beyond those are already involved.

-If your club would like to know more about getting the best possible return from your fundraising effort, get in touch with us by filling in the form below and a member of the Clubforce team will give you a call.
+If your club would like to know more about getting the best possible return from your fundraising effort, get in touch with us by filling in this form and a member of the Clubforce team will give you a call.